SciPhi-AI/R2R/README.md

 Providers supply the necessary resources and capabilities to the pipes and pipelines.
 Key provider types include:

 - **Vector Database Provider**: Manages the storage and retrieval of vector embeddings.
-Examples include Qdrant, PGVector, and LocalVectorDB.
+Examples include PGVector, and SQLite.
 - **Embedding Provider**: Converts text into vector embeddings.
 Supported providers include OpenAI, SentenceTransformers, and DummyEmbeddingProvider.
 - **LLM Provider**: Interfaces with large language models for text generation.
 Supported providers include OpenAI, and LiteLLM.
 - **Prompt Provider**: Manages prompts for various tasks.